HPENetworking/hpe-cw7-ansible/demo/README.md

 ```
 **Note:**
 * Error - ansible-playbook: command not found
 The command below can help to find the correct path.
-Run the command in the directory or create a soft link to the file.
+After the path is located, run the command in the directory or create a soft link to the file.
 ```
 find / -name ansible-playbook
 ```